kammilivijaylakshmi/mlchallengelog/README.md

 Day 3 : August 28, 2018

-Today's Progress : Watched lecture on linear regression using gradient descent by @Siraj Raval.
+Today's Progress : Watched lecture on linear regression using gradient descent by Siraj Raval.
 Its a good video to go through.
 The topic gradient descent was explained very well in the video.
 The math was explained with the help of a program parallely.

 Thoughts : The lecture was good and the coding part was really fun.
 I enjoyed and learned together from the video.